openwfm/wrf-fire/doc/README_git.txt

     git clone /home/wrf.git

   This will create a directory ./wrf with the files.
-The cloned repository will be created in the hidden directory ./wrf/.git
+The cloned repository will be created in a hidden directory in ./wrf

+  Only changes comitted in the main repository can be seen by others.

 3. Branches